-An analysis on quantity and quality of cfDNA extracted from plasma separated from the blood cell portion at different intervals found that “contamination” from white blood cell DNA is visible at 24 hours post blood draw when using standard K2EDTA tubes; while use of blood cell stabilising tubes delays this event to 72 hours 10 or even up to 14 days 9,12.
+An analysis on quantity and quality of cfDNA extracted from plasma separated from the blood cell portion at different intervals found that “contamination” from white blood cell DNA is visible at 24 hours post blood draw when using standard K2EDTA tubes; while use of blood cell stabilising tubes delays this event to 72 10 hours or even up to 14 days9,12.

 Other factors, such as storage conditions at 4°C or room temperature of collected blood 10,13; use of different types of fixing agent within blood cell stabilising tubes 9; as well as freezing/thawing of extracted cfDNA 13, do not affect cfDNA quantity or quality.
 However, freezing/thawing of plasma for up to three times was found to cause a slight degradation of larger cfDNA fragments towards smaller fragment sizes, albeit leaving the overall cfDNA quantity unchanged 13.

 A significant increase in genomic DNA “contamination” from white blood cells was seen when performing a single centrifugation step at low speed to isolate plasma from the blood cell portion.
 Instead, using a combination of low speed centrifugation, removal of plasma and additional high speed centrifugation yielded the best quality of cfDNA 9,15.